 Often, the things that drive poor patient experience also drive costs for providers, payers, employers and patients.
 Eliminating noise and waste allows organizations to self-fund their improvement initiatives and increases the likelihood they will succeed.
 One of the best ways you can ensure a successful transformation is to ensure you understand what impacts costs and experience in detail.

-Many causes of costly contact volume, claims appeals and adjustments, complaint investigations and outstanding medical debts can be minimized through better education for patients and the people who serve them along their journey.
+Many causes of costly contact volume claims appeal and adjustments, complaint investigations and outstanding medical debts can be minimized through better education for patients and the people who serve them along their journey.

 Education and Communication